 Although an audit is a painful experience to go through because of the admin involved, if you have been honest in your return and kept track of the correct documentation, you should have nothing to worry about.

-And remember to keep your supporting documentation for FIVE YEARS, because SARS can request it at any time.
+Remember to keep your supporting documentation for FIVE YEARS, because SARS can request it at any time.

 Unfortunately, scammers are becoming increasingly sophisticated, and it is now common for taxpayers to receive emails that say they are from SARS, announcing a tax refund, and requesting your banking details to process the payment.
-You can visit the SARS website for updated information on any new scams, but always remember that SARS will never request your bank details over email or SMS.
+You can visit the SARS website for updated information on any new scams, but always remember that SARS will never request your banking details over email or SMS.

 Paying your taxes isn’t fun, but you can take comfort in the fact that you are doing the right thing and contributing to building our nation.
 Be honest and do your tax return on time.